-Federal tax laws require the fund to make distributions to its shareholders in order to qualify as a regulated investment company.
-Qualification as a regulated investment company means that the fund should not be subject to state or federal income tax on amounts distributed.
-The distributions generally consist of dividends and interest received by the fund, as well as capital gains realized by the fund on the sale of its investment securities.
+Federal tax laws require each fund to make distributions to its shareholders in order to qualify as a "regulated investment company."
+Qualification as a regulated investment company means the fund should not be subject to state or federal income tax on amounts distributed.
+The distributions generally consist of dividends and interest received by a fund, as well as capital gains realized by a fund on the sale of its investment securities.
+The fund generally pays distributions from net income and capital gains, if any, once a year in December.
+The fund may make more frequent distributions, if necessary, to comply with Internal Revenue Code provisions.